Orochimarufan/.files/README.md

 #### (Z) Shell scripts
 - argshell          : Run the same program multiple times with a common prefix of arguments
 - aur.sh            : Quite sophisticated AUR helper
+- cower             : Cower stub that calls auracle instead
 - ffpsp(-batch)     : Use HandBrakeCLI to encode videos to be compatible with Sony's PSP.
 - fix-steam-runtime.sh: Fix Steam runtime on Arch Linux (And others with "too new" libstdc++ and friends)
 - force-run-elf     : Try to execute a non-executable ELF file by passing it to the appropriate interpreter
+- pa                : Utility for managing PulseAudio volume without DE support.
 - paloop            : Loop a pulseaudio source to a sink.
 - remembersong      : Save the currently playing song name and artist to a text file.
 - schedshut         : Shutdown when a specific task/process finishes.
+- setcidir          : Set the +F attribute on an existing directory.
 - start             : Start a (graphical) app in the background; Like windows command of same name.
 - syncfat           : Copy files to a Windows volume while removing invalid characters from filenames.
 - unpack\_shift     : Unpack archives with different filename encoding